You will find the following on this page:

 EHS picks up Sharp containers directly from your lab!

 Other laboratory glassware that is otherwise non-contaminated should be disposed of as "Waste Laboratory Glassware" (see section below)

 Human cadavers and recognizable human body parts require special handling.
 Please contact EHS Biosafety at 434-982-4911 for guidance.

-- IV tubing and bags without blood or sharps
+- IV tubing and bags without blood, hazardous chemicals or sharps

 - Emptied containers without blood: (pleurovacs, hemovacs, urine or stool cups, Foley and ostomy bags, bedpans, urinals, emesis basins, suction canisters and tubing, etc)

 For hospital-like waste not used in research (e.g., for patient care), please refer to the Medical Center's "Where Does all that Garbage Go" poster for appropriate disposal.